 Table 1 provides descriptive statistics for the two primary outcome variables of interest in our analysis.
 The first shows the prevalence of self-reported asthma.
-9% of individuals in our sample indicated that a doctor had previously diagnosed them with the condition.
-The share of respondents who were taking medications for the treatment of obstructive airway diseases was smaller, at just 6.9%.
+In our sample, 9% of individuals indicated that a doctor had previously diagnosed them with the condition.
+The share of respondents who were taking medications for the treatment of OAD was smaller, at just 6.9%.